 Consensus exists among many stakeholders-state and local governments; equipment manufacturers, construction companies, and engineers; and environmental advocates-on the need for more investment in water infrastructure.
 Many in these varied groups support one or more options for doing so.
 There is no consensus supporting a preferred option or policy, and many advocate a combination that will expand the financing "toolbox" for projects.
 Some of the options discussed in this report may be helpful in addressing financing problems, but there is no single method or "silver bullet" that will address needs fully or close the financing gap completely.
 For example, some such as a WIFIA or a national infrastructure bank may be helpful to projects in large urban or multi-jurisdictional areas, while others such as expanded SRF programs may be more beneficial in smaller communities.
-It is unlikely that any of the recently proposed options such as a WIFIA or a trust fund could be enacted and up and running quickly, meaning that, at least for the near term, communities will continue to rely on the existing SRF programs, tax-exempt governmental bonds, and available tax-exempt private activity bonds to finance their water infrastructure needs.
+Even with enactment of the WIFIA pilot program in P.L.
+113-121, at least for the near term, communities will continue to rely on the existing SRF programs, tax-exempt governmental bonds, and available tax-exempt private activity bonds to finance their water infrastructure needs.

-The Obama Administration's views on some of these issues are largely unknown for now, except for supporting the SRFs, excluding water infrastructure PABs from the state volume cap, and reinstating Build America Bonds, as reflected in its budget requests.
+The Obama Administration's has expressed support for the SRFs and has endorsed excluding water infrastructure PABs from the state volume cap and reinstating Build America Bonds, as reflected in its budget requests.